wp-plugins/vicomi-comment-system/readme.txt

 == Screenshots ==

-1. This screen shot shows Vicomi comment system and recommendation system.
+1. This screen shot shows Vicomi comments system and recommendations system.
+Comments are in colors according to your emotions.
+Please see our comments platform in action in our comments demo file.

 == Changelog ==